Dear Parents/Carers and Staff

 I want to reassure you that we are working closely with the Department of Health and Human Services (DHHS) and Catholic Education Melbourne (CEM) to ensure you receive the best and most timely advice possible, and that the wellbeing of our students and staff is paramount.

-The College has provided direct and specific advice to these individuals and their families on behalf of DHHS about self-isolating and looking after themselves.
+The DHHS has provided direct and specific advice to these individuals and their families about self-isolating and looking after themselves.

 All other members of the school community who have not been contacted by the DHHS are not identified as close contacts and therefore are deemed very low risk, so will be able to go to school as soon as it reopens.